 Then you jazz the game up by putting one child in the middle.
-This time when the two children change places the child in themiddle must try to jump into one of the spots in the circle, leaving a different child to take the place in the middle.
+This time, when the two children change places, the child in the middle must try to jump into one of the spots in the circle, leaving someone else to go in the middle.
 There are six food words in this story, which would mean that you could play with thirteen children – one being in the middle.

-If you have more than thirteen children and you have a helper consider forming two groups and let the helper look after the second group.
-If that is not possible then you will have to have up to three children holding the same cards.
-If the group gets too large this game can lead to chaos so more than 15 children and you must have two groups and a helper.
+Suppose you have more than thirteen children and have a helper; consider forming two groups and let the helper look after the second group.
+If that is not possible, you will have to have up to three children holding the same cards.
+This game can be chaotic with more than 15 children, so make two groups and find an assistant!

 Here now is the link to your flashcards that you can use to pre-teach all the target language.
-You will find a colour set to use in the games and a black and white set that you can give out for colouring.
+In addition, you will find a colour set to use in the games and a black and white set for colouring.

-If you can use real fruits as well that is ideal for young children, but the flashcards can be helpful if you cannot access real objects and for some of the games where flashcards are more practical.
+Natural fruits are ideal for young children because they are more authentic, but flashcards work too if you cannot access real objects; and for some of the games, flashcards are more practical.

-You should now be ready to read the story to the children, who, with the aid of the coloured illustrations will be able to follow and understand the events.
+You should now be ready to read the story to the children, who, with the aid of the coloured illustrations, will follow and understand the events.

-You will be able to follow up with more games and activities to revise, reinforce and spend more time practising speaking.
-Your next email will contain the story itself with the pictures as well as ideas on what to do during the story.
+You will be able to follow up with more eal games and activities to revise, reinforce and spend more time practising speaking.
+The following blog in this series contains the story with illustrations and activities to do during the story.

 I hope you like this approach and have fun with the games and ideas above as you prepare your children for Hetty and the Lion.

-If you like these ideas then you will like my e-book of over one hundred ideas and games which you can use to teach any vocabulary and any language.
-There are so many different varieties of game that you will have enough ideas to keep your preschoolers happy for several years.
-That book of games accompanies the ten illustrated stories that are especially written for preschool English language learners.
-The stories link to each other as
+You will like my book of over one hundred preschool games to teach any vocabulary and language if you like these ideas.
+There are so many variations that you will have enough ideas to keep your preschoolers happy for several years!

-Also, I hope you will take advantage of the excellent value I am extending to you for a few days - please see the link below.
+Read reviews here or take advantage of the excellent value I am extending to you via the featured product below.